pyratemp

 1 Overview

-pyratemp is a simple, easy to use, small, fast, powerful and pythonic template-engine for Python.
+pyratemp is a very simple, easy to use, small, fast, powerful, modular, extensible, well documented and pythonic template-engine for Python.

 It uses a template-language with a small set of Python-like control-structures (if/elif/else, for, and user-defined macros/functions) and directly benefits from Python by using Python-expressions [1].